webhintio/hint/packages/rule-apple-touch-icons/README.md

 * `152×152px` – iPad and iPad mini with @2x display running iOS 7
 * `180×180px` – iPad and iPad mini with @2x display running iOS 8+

-and developers tend to include all these sizes, but there is no need to do that.
-Declaring just one `180×180px` PNG image, e.g.:
+However, declaring just one `180×180px` PNG image, e.g.:

 ```html
 <link rel="apple-touch-icon" href="apple-touch-icon.png">
 ```

-in the `<head>` of the page is enough.

-Including all the different sizes is actually not even recommended as:
+in the `<head>` of the page is enough, and including all the different sizes is not recommended as:

 * It will just increase the size of the pages with very little to no real benefit (most users will probably not add the site to their